liuhang1994/Matrix-Calibration-Based-Cascaded-Channel-Estimation/README.md

 The package, written on Matlab 2014b, reproduces the numerical results in the paper.

-___only codes for simulations in Section VI-A are available, the remaining codes will be uploaded soon___
+___Only codes for simulations in Section VI-A are available, the remaining codes will be uploaded soon___

 ## Abstract of Article: